 - The acceptance and call to action.
 The last section should tell the client what the next steps are and make it clear how they can get started on the project.
 Include places for all the signatures as well as your contact information in case they've any questions.

-Your proposal should also make it clear to the potential client why you’re the perfect fit for the project by answering these questions:
+Your proposal should also make it clear to the potential client why you’re the perfect fit for the project by including this information:

 - what your business or company does